NNgen/nngen/README.md

 Before the hardware runs, the input data and weight values should be located on the shared off-chip memory.
 In Verilog simulation in the example, there is a np.ndarray object to represent a dump image of the off-chip memory.
 You can copy the pre-computed values to the memory image by "axi.set_memory" method.

 "param_data" is the unified parameter data of all variables and constants.
 Locations of the located data are configurable, which can be changed from the CPU via the configuration register of the NNgen hardware.
 In the following example, the head address of unified parameter data (variblae_addr) is calculated by the same rule as the address calculator in the NNgen compiler.

+**Note that all the input, weight, and output data should be located along with their alignments.** Especially, using a narrower data width (for any data) than the AXI interconnect interface and applying the parallelization via the hardware attribute will require special cares of data arrangement.
+In a synthesis log, you can find the **aligned_shape** for each placeholder, variable, operator.
+When putting corresponding data on an off-chip memory, a padding will be required.

 "ctrl" method in the following example is an emulation of a control program on the CPU, which is actually an FSM circuit of the control sequence synthesized by the procedural high-level synthesis compiler of Veriloggen.
 By "ng.sim.start" method, the program writes '1' to the "start" register of the NNgen hardware.
 Then the hardware begins the computation, and the CPU waits until the computation finishes by "ng.sim.wait" method.